H-1B Fiscal Year (FY) 2021 Cap Season

 If you indicate that the beneficiary is qualified based on a combination of education and experience, please provide substantiating evidence at the time you file your petition.

 A Copy of the H-1B Petition

-If the beneficiary will be applying for a nonimmigrant visa abroad, USCIS strongly encourages you to submit a copy of your H-1B petition and all supporting documents with your petition.
+If the beneficiary will be applying for a nonimmigrant visa abroad, we strongly encourage you to submit a copy of your H-1B petition and all supporting documents with your petition.
 If you receive a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) then you should also submit a copy of your response.

-We also strongly encourage you to also submit a copy of the petition and any subsequent response to a RFE or NOID even if the beneficiary is requesting a change of status to H-1B or an extension of stay.
-This may assist the beneficiary if he or she later decides to seek a visa abroad or the H-1B petition is approved but the change of status or extension of stay request is denied.
+We also strongly encourage you to submit a copy of the petition and any subsequent response to an RFE or NOID even if the beneficiary is requesting a change of status to H-1B or an extension of stay.
+This may assist the beneficiary with consular processing if he or she later decides to seek a visa abroad or the H-1B petition is approved but the change of status or extension of stay request is denied.